ultraq/react-icu-message-formatter/README.md

 component to format strings from the configured message bundle, passing any placeholder data to it for the desired output.

-Taking the plain JS example from the ICU Message Formatter readme, turning that into React would look something like this:
+Taking the example from the ICU Message Formatter readme and adding a little HTML and React, that would look something like this:

 ```jsx
 import {MessageFormatter} from '@ultraq/icu-message-formatter';